hanruihua/ir-sim/doc/source/configuration.md

   Sets the initial positional offset of the world on the X and Y axes.
 This is useful for positioning the world within a larger coordinate system or for relative placement.

 - **`control_mode`**:
-  Configures how the simulation is controlled:
+  Configures how the objects in the simulation is controlled:
-  - `"auto"`: Automatic control by the simulation logic.
+  - `"auto"`: Automatic control by the input velocities defined in python script or behavior in the YAML file.
   - `"keyboard"`: Manual control via keyboard inputs.
+The key inputs are defined in the file.

 - **`collision_mode`**:
   Defines how collisions between objects are handled in the simulation:
   - `"stop"`: Stops the movement of objects upon collision.
   - `"reactive"`: Objects react to collisions based on predefined behaviors.
-  - `"unobstructed"`: Allows objects to pass through each other without any collision response.
+  - `"unobstructed"`: Allows objects to pass through each other without consideration of any collision.

 - **`obstacle_map`**:
   Specifies the file path to an image that serves as the obstacle map.
 This image is used to generate the grid map that defines the positions of obstacles within the world.
+Each pixel in the image corresponds to a grid cell in the map, where the color of the pixel determines the presence of an obstacle.

 - **`mdownsample`**:
   Sets the downsampling factor for the obstacle map image.
 A higher value reduces the resolution of the obstacle map, which can optimize the simulation performance by decreasing computational load.

 ### Complete Example of World Configuration